Mailbag: Will Seahawks keep 4 running backs, and what will they do with them?

 Q: cck4427 asks: I think I need a better understanding of the defensive scheme compared to the linebacker corps.
 I feel like we lost more than we gained, but maybe that’s simply due to me not understanding the scheme sufficiently.
 Do we still need another inside LB?

 A: Not really.
-While space doesn’t permit getting too in-the-weeds on their defensive scheme, the easy answer is that what the Seahawks have tried to tweak defensively hasn’t changed the numbers needed at inside linebacker.
+While space doesn’t permit getting too in the weeds on their defensive scheme, the easy answer is that what the Seahawks have tried to tweak defensively hasn’t changed the numbers needed at inside linebacker.

 Last year, the Seahawks changed from a base 4-3 defense — four down linemen (tackles and ends) and three linebackers — to a base 3-4, three down linemen and four linebackers.